AdobeDocs/dynamic-media-classic.en/help/using/best-practices-optimizing-quality-images.md

 The parameter `jpegSize` is useful if you want to guarantee that an image does not exceed a certain size for delivery to devices that have limited memory.

 * This parameter is set in kilobytes ( `jpegSize=<size_in_kilobytes>`).
 It defines the maximum allowed size for image delivery.
 * `&jpegSize=` interacts with the JPG compression parameter `&qlt=`.
 If the JPG response with the specified JPG compression parameter ( `&qlt=`) does not exceed the `jpegSize` value, the image is returned with `&qlt=` as defined.
-Otherwise, `&qlt=` is gradually decreased until the image fits in the maximum allowed size, or until the system determines it cannot fit and returns an error.
+Otherwise, `&qlt=` is gradually decreased until the image fits in the maximum allowed size.
+Or, until the system determines it cannot fit and returns an error.

 As a best practice, set `&jpegSize=` and add the parameter `&qlt=` if you are delivering JPG images to devices with limited memory.

 ## Best practices summary {#best-practices-summary}

-As a best practice, to achieve a high image quality and small file size, start with the following combination of parameters:
+As a best practice, to achieve a high image quality and a small file size, start with the following combination of parameters:

 `fmt=jpg&qlt=85,0&resMode=sharp2&op_usm=1.75,0.3,2,0`

-This combination of settings products excellent results under most circumstances.
+This combination of settings produces excellent results under most circumstances.

 If the image requires further optimization, gradually fine-tune sharpening (unsharp masking) parameters by starting with a radius set to 0.2 or 0.3.
 Then, gradually increase the amount from 1.75 to a maximum of 4 (equivalent to 400% in Photoshop).
 Check to see that the desired result is achieved.